 Natural dye, pigment extraction and essential oils:

 Many essential components can be recovered from floral debris to be used in a variety of ways in daily life.
 Commonly used flowers like marigolds and roses get their color from the pigment they contain which deteriorates overtime.
 However, this pigment and other beneficial components can be extracted from waste if it is treated quickly using specific extraction techniques.
 Natural pigments, alkaloids, fluorescent compounds, and many more substances make up the majority of the extracted constituents.
 According to a study conducted by Perumal et al. (2012), flowers weighing around 2,350 kg were offered from five temples in Chennai daily which included jasmine, marigold, rose and chrysanthemum.
-Out of all the flowers that were gathered, the petals of roses were shade-dried in order to use a steam distillation technique to extract their essential oils.
-The GC-MS technique was used to investigate the chemical components of rose oil.
+Out of all these flowers that were gathered, the petals of roses were shade-dried in order to use a steam distillation technique to extract their essential oils.
+The gas chromatography mass spectroscopy (GC-MS) technique was used to investigate the chemical components of rose oil.
 Another study conducted by Singh et al. (2017) who investigated the natural dye present in a variety of biodegradable household and temple trash.
 Ultrasonication was used to create the extracted natural pigments which were subsequently dried in a spray dryer.
 The dyes produced subsequently were used in a variety of textiles, including cotton, silk, and wool.
 Also, the residue that was left over after the dye was extracted was found to be nutrient-rich and might potentially be used as a resource in itself.
 In 2013, Teli et al. extracted natural dyes from marigold and hibiscus flowers and used them to color cotton and cotton/silk blended fabrics.
 They came to the conclusion that the dyes so extracted had excellent potential for coloring cotton and cotton/silk blended fabrics.
 Also, pigment are produced by fermentation of wastes from the fruit and vegetable industries using Bacillus species, Phaffia rhodozyma, Monoascus purpureus, and Crypto coccus (Joshi et al.,2003).
 For instance, Rhodotorula is utilized in the solid state fermentation process to produce the carotenoid pigment from apple pomace (Joshi and Attri, 2005; Joshi and Rana, 2008)

 Food Products and Value added products: